OracleChain/EosProxyServer/README.md

 >`git clone --recurse-submodules https://github.com/OracleChain/PocketEOS-Android.git`

+&emsp;3. change the configuration of backend server address according to your local PocketEOS-ShieldServer.

-&emsp;3. import the project and run it.
+&emsp;4. import the project and run it.

 &emsp;MACOS